 Those first church gatherings in the upper room in Jerusalem were kairos happenings in an a-chronos culture.
 Thank God Acts chapter 2 doesn't read like this:

 When the day of Pentecost came, they were all together in one place.
 2 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
-Unfortunately, it was noon and time for the service to be over.
+Unfortunately, it was noon and time for the service to be over and another one to begin.

 I experienced kairos culture while teaching in India.
 I was to preach in an isolated village located on the Deccan Plateau.
 I was being driven in an all-terrain vehicle on deeply rutted dirt roads, and we were late.
 I looked at my watch.
 My host told me, "Don't worry.
 Even if we are hours late the people will still be there.
 They are waiting for you to come."
 How different, I thought, from American culture!
 In an event-oriented culture it is the event that is important, not the time.

 The presence of God, in the person of the Holy Spirit, is unpredictable and nonprogrammable.
 The Holy Spirit cannot be choreographed and orchestrated.
 God's presence operates by kairos time.
-Thus, it will not be contained by pre-set temporal parameters.
+It will not be contained by pre-set temporal parameters.
 We are digitized fools to box God into sixty-minute containers.

 See also -